-CCTV shows the impact of Russian missile strikes
+Ukraine shopping mall attack caught on CCTV in nearby Kremenchuk park

 01:43

-CCTV from park 500m away from Russian missile strikes shows how intense blast was

-CCTV from a park 500m away from Russian missile strikes shows how intense the blast was.It comes after Russia attacked a Ukrainian shopping centre in the central city of Kremenchuk, which has left at least 18 dead.According to the Ukrainian government, 60 per cent of the mall was destroyed by the strike.
+CCTV from a park close to a Russian missile strike on a Ukrainian mall shows how intense the blast was.

+In harrowing footage, people can be seen running for cover as debris land in a green space in the central city of Kremenchuk.

+At least 18 people died in the attack on the mall, with 60 per cent of the building destroyed by the strike, according to government officials.

 Click here to sign up for our newsletters.